 Barbell Scott curl

-The barbell Scott curl is a tremendous mass-building exercise for your biceps.
+The barbell Scott curl is a tremendous mass-building exercise for developing big and well defined biceps.
 Using a straight bar enables you to lift significantly more weight than you otherwise could on Scott dumbbell curls.

 The main benefit, however, is that the barbell Scott curl forces your forearms into a fully supinated position throughout the entire repetition.
 Since forearm supination is one of the two primary bicep functions, curling with your arms in this position really makes your biceps work because they receive a full contraction on every rep.